infr/falldetector-public/thesis.md

 ## Software design

 This section will explain how the software works in a technical way.
 Fall detector v1 and v2 works technically in the same way but v1 has less features included.
 That is why v2 functionality will be explained.
 The software is written in Python using the OpenCV library.
 The code is tested with Python version 2.7.11 and OpenCV version 2.4.13.
 Code should work in Python 2.7.x and OpenCV 2.4.x.
+The code is licensed under GPLv3.

 [settings.py](fall-detector-v2/settings.py) includes all the settings that can be modified in the system.
 Some of these settings can be changed on the fly but some are static when the program runs.